Tarun-Parashar/DSA/README.md

 # DSA

-contains problems and a few concepts.
+## Contains problems and a few concepts.